jarioksa/natto/README.md

  * Rao's quadratic entropy and corresponding dissimilarities.
  * Polar Ordination A.K.A.
 Bray-Curtis Ordination.
+ * Orlóci's Position Vector Ordination and a related method using species as ordination axes.
+ * Detrended correspondence analysis using loess smoother instead of smoothing by segments.
  * Hierarchical clustering based on information analysis after Williams, Lambert & Lance, *J. Ecol.* **54,** 427-445 (1966).
  * beta and gamma diversity clustering.